maggiewiseman/socialnetwork/notes/projectsNotes.md

     * could be more than one connection for a given user
     * if users not already there then io.sockets.emit('userJoined')

+## Day 2 of socket io stuff:
+What I need to do today is 1) make it so that when a new user connects I emit an event userJoined.
+But I only emit this event if the user id is not already in the list.
+So on connection

 * don't worry about client running out of memory, more concerned about memory running out on the server
 * potential that someone could open millions of tabs, but they would have to have logins...